Behind closed doors (sport): Golf

-The 2020 Players Championship was scheduled to play on its second day as it was due to plan without spectators, organizers had to cancel the remainder of the event.
-This subsequently had the PGA Tour to suspend the event until 11 June.
-With the Masters Tournament (the first men's major championship of 2020) being rescheduled from April to November, while the PGA Championship and U.S. Open also being rescheduled to August and September, respectively from their usual May and June schedule, and the Open Championship cancelled for the first time since 1945.
+On the second day of the 2020 Players Championship the event's organizers were originally going to have the event played without spectators, but they had to cancel the remainder of the event.
+This subsequently led the PGA Tour to suspend the event until 11 June.
+The Masters Tournament (the first men's major championship of 2020) was rescheduled from April to November, while the PGA Championship and U.S. Open was rescheduled to August and September, respectively from their usual May and June schedule, and the Open Championship was cancelled for the first time since 1945.
 The PGA Championship became the first men's major of the season and was held behind closed doors.

 Likewise, the early LPGA season was merely affected by the pandemic as tournaments in Asia had cancelled early in response with the outbreak in China, as the LPGA Tour had to suspend until 30 July.
 With the ANA Inspiration tournament (the first women's major championship of 2020) being rescheduled from April to September, while the KPMG Women's PGA Championship and U.S. Women's Open also being rescheduled to October and December, respectively, with the Evian Championship (first rescheduled to 6–9 August after being postponed from the original July schedule) cancelled for the first time in its 26-year history.
-However, the AIG Women's British Open became the first women's major of the season and was held behind closed doors, took place on the usual August schedule and went on as planned.
+However, the AIG Women's Open became the first women's major of the season and was held behind closed doors, took place on the usual August schedule and went on as planned, as the only Open Championship of the year organised by The R&A.